mohammad-agus/handling_outliers_and_missing_values_in_python/README.md

 # Outliers & Missing Values Handling in Python

-This repo contains notebook and datasets of my blog "Handling Outliers &amp; Missing Values in Python" using pandas, numpy, scikit-learn (to standardize the data) and matplotlib to visualize the data.
+This repo contains notebook and datasets of my learning on handling outliers and missing value using pandas, numpy, scikit-learn and matplotlib.